Members of Congress tour Yucca Mountain in Nevada

 “Yucca Mountain isn’t watertight,” he said.
 “We couldn’t make it if we tried.”

-Congress members peppered Boyle with questions, including one from Texas Republican Joe Barton, who wanted to know how Yucca would react from the heat given off by nuclear waste.
+Congress members peppered Boyle with questions.
+Texas Republican Joe Barton wanted to know how Yucca would react from the heat given off by nuclear waste.

-Boyle said that scientists heated the rocks in the walls to a temperature of 200 degrees Celsius for four years.
+Boyle said scientists heat the rocks in the walls to 200 degrees Celsius for four years.

 “It’s a pressure cooker situation,” he explained.
-All that happened is the water within the rock turned into steam, moved along the cracks of the rocks and were released as condensation, Boyle said.
+All that happened is the water in the rock turned into steam, moved along the cracks of the rocks and was released as condensation, Boyle said.

 Environmental concerns

-Many opponents of Yucca as the disposal site say that the area is geologically complicated, prone to earthquakes and volcanoes.
+Many opponents of Yucca as a waste disposal site say the area is geologically complicated, prone to earthquakes and volcanoes.

-In a July 11 letter to House leaders, the Las Vegas Metro Chamber of Commerce said, “the transport and safety of these shipments need to be part of a national conversation.”
+In a July 11 letter to House leaders, the Las Vegas Metro Chamber of Commerce said that “the transport and safety of these shipments need to be part of a national conversation.”

-Steve Womack, R-Arkansas, said he understands the concerns of his Nevada counterparts, but that he believes science has shown it’s a safe, long-term solution.
+Steve Womack, R-Arkansas, said that he understands the concerns of his Nevada counterparts but that he believes science has shown it’s a safe, long-term solution.
 He said his state is one of the 39 with no options for storing its waste.

-Outside one end of the tunnel, Boyle points out holes in the rock formation.
+Outside one end of the tunnel, Boyle pointed out holes in the rock formation.

 “It looks kind of like Swiss cheese,” he said.

-What he highlighted were hot tufts from an erupted volcano, that cooled in the rock before gas could escape, which he said has no effect on the repository.
+What he highlighted was hot tuff from an erupted volcano that cooled in the rock before gas could escape, which he said has no effect on the repository.

 “If we’re not at the end of the universe, we’re awful close,” he said.

-Oregon Congressman Greg Walden said that there is an urgency to solve the problem of disposing nuclear waste, while taking into consideration the wishes of Nevada lawmakers.
+Oregon Congressman Greg Walden said that there is an urgency to solve the problem of disposing of nuclear waste while taking into consideration the wishes of Nevada lawmakers.

 Contact Briana Erickson at berickson@reviewjournal.com or 702-387-5244.
 Follow @brianarerick on Twitter.